-And you know what...the court is right.
-Clickwrap record keeping is generally a mess across the board, so it was only a matter of time before some lawyers and judges wised up to this.
-Here the court concluded that clickwraps pose a special risk of fraud and/or error, especially here where there was no reliable evidence that the agreements were recorded and then subsequently retrieved in their original form without being altered.
+And, the court is right.
+Clickwrap recordkeeping is generally a mess across the board, so it was only a matter of time before some lawyers and judges wised up to this.
+Here, the court concluded that clickwraps pose a special risk of fraud and/or error, especially here where there was no reliable evidence that the agreements were recorded and then subsequently retrieved in their original form without being altered.

-The key facts to ensuring you are recording the right elements of a customer accepting clickwrap terms include:
+The key elements to track in order to ensuring you are recording the right data of a customer accepting clickwrap terms include:

 Also, ensure that everything about your publishing and record keeping process is tamper proof.
 Of course, there's an API for that!

 Learn more about clickwrap litigation trends; download the white paper!